ElementsProject/lightning/doc/lightning-commando-rune.7.md

-*restrictions* can be the string "readonly" (creates a rune which allows most *get* and *list* commands, and the *summary* command), or an array of restrictions, or a single resriction.
+*restrictions* can be the string "readonly" (creates a rune which allows most *get* and *list* commands, and the *summary* command), or an array of restrictions.

-Each restriction is a set of one or more alternatives, such as "method is listpeers", or "method is listpeers OR time is before 2023".
+Each restriction is an array of one or more alternatives, such as "method is listpeers", or "method is listpeers OR time is before 2023".
 Alternatives use a simple language to examine the command which is being run:

 * time: the current UNIX time, e.g. "time<1656759180".